SRDM 2.0 / ORDEA

 • Enriched documentation with metadata, examples, and version change notes to support users of the original SRDMs.

-• Delivered remodeled models in the Zellij semantic pattern database as SRDM version 2.0.
+• Delivered remodelled models in the Zellij semantic pattern database as SRDM version 2.0.

-• Developed new models and modeling patterns to cover additional semantic spaces
+• Developed new models and modelling patterns to cover additional semantic spaces.

-• Provided alternate deployment patterns leveraging CRMaaa to enrich social and historical data.
+• Provided alternate deployment patterns leveraging CRMaaa to enrich social and historical data representation.

 • Documented all new models and patterns in Zellij for integration into the SARI system.